-Rev.Thomas Looney C.S.C., Director of Campus Ministry and College Chaplain J. Carroll McCormick Campus Ministry Center Telephone: (570) 208-5890
+Rev. Thomas Looney C.S.C., Director of Campus Ministry and College Chaplain Rev. Jarrod Waugh, C.S.C., Associate Director of Campus Ministry Campus Ministry Center Telephone: (570) 208-5890

-Rooted in Jesus Christ, the living word of God, and inspired by the Holy Spirit, we give witness to God's unconditional love by reflecting on and celebrating faith and serving others, with competence, courage and compassion.
+Rooted in Jesus Christ, the living word of God, and inspired by the Holy Spirit, we give witness to God's unconditional love by reflecting on and celebrating faith and serving others, with competence, courage, and compassion.

 In concert with the great world religious traditions King's College invites all of its members to care for one's soul and to care for one's neighbor.
-As a Catholic institution founded by the Congregation of Holy Cross, King's affirms that love of God and love of neighbor, as espoused by Jesus, cannot be separated and that faith, as taught by Blessed Basil Moreau," must move into our hands."
+As a Catholic institution founded by the Congregation of Holy Cross, King's affirms that love of

+God and love of neighbor, as espoused by Jesus, cannot be separated and that faith, as taught by Blessed Basil Moreau," must move into our hands."

 Campus Ministry welcomes students of all faiths and those searching for a religious tradition, who desire to develop and nurture their spiritual lives, to participate in its many opportunities for reflection, service, and worship.
-Our Catholic tradition calls us to be faithful disciples of Jesus which includes gracious hospitality to all.
+Our Catholic tradition calls us to be faithful disciples of Jesus, which includes gracious hospitality to all.

 Sunday worship forms the heart of the College's liturgical life.
 King's students serve as lectors, altar servers, extraordinary ministers of Holy Communion, hospitality ministers and cantors.
 Campus Ministry provides training and ongoing spiritual formation for these ministries.
 Weekday masses are celebrated in the Chapel of Christ the King.
 The sacrament of reconciliation is available at scheduled times each week or anytime by appointment.
-Worship at the College also includes: Taize Prayer, Interfaith Prayer, Evening Prayer, Eucharistic Adoration, Rosary, and the Stations of the Cross.
+Worship at the College also includes Taizé Prayer, Interfaith Prayer, Lucernarium, Evening Prayer, Eucharistic Adoration, Rosary, Praise and Worship, and the Stations of the Cross.
 Campus Ministry also assists students in finding houses of worship of their own religious tradition.

 Campus Ministry works closely with students to develop and implement spiritual formation opportunities to meet students' needs.
-The Campus Ministry Peer Ministry Council, made up of student leaders, helps to brainstorm and implement new ideas; students serve as retreat team leaders and facilitators; students lead Campus Renew, a small group faith sharing program for college students; class officers develop spiritual programming opportunities for their classmates; the R.C.I.A. program welcomes students into deeper life and fellowship within the church; and the College's Knights of Columbus sponsor faith sharing and service opportunities.
+The Campus Ministry Core Team, made up of student leaders, helps to brainstorm and implement new ideas; students serve as retreat team leaders and facilitators; students lead Campus Renew, a small group faith sharing program for college students; class officers develop spiritual programming opportunities for their classmates; the R.C.I.A. program welcomes students into deeper life and fellowship within the church; Women of the Crown, Kingsmen, and the College's Knights of Columbus sponsor faith sharing and service opportunities.